jeffpriz/vsts-release-web-test/README.md

 **Delay Between Retries**
  -- The duration to wait between retry attempts.
 This value is in milliseconds and defaults to 1000 (i.e. 1 second).

+**strictSSL**
+-- Checkbox to turn on or off stricSSL on the Request.
+Turning this off will let the request ignore certificate issues (such as self-signed certificates).

 ## Smoke Test task goals